 Drum Fish teeth

-Drum fish, which get their name from the drum-like croaking sounds adult males produce by vibrating a set of muscles against their swim bladders, possess what are called pharyngeal (fir-IN-jee-uhl), or throat, teeth.
-These molariform (moe-LAIR-ih-form), or molar-like, teeth are embedded in specialized throat plates, which act like a vice to crush the drum’s preferred armored prey.
-Black drums in particular have one of the highest bite force to body weight ratios in nature.
+Drum fish (which get their name from the drum-like croaking sounds adult males produce by vibrating a set of muscles against their swim bladders) possess what are called pharyngeal (fir-IN-jee-uhl), or throat, teeth.
+These molariform (moe-LAIR-ih-form), or molar-like, teeth are embedded in specialized throat plates, which act like a vice to crush the drum’s preferred armored prey of shellfish and crabs.
+Black drums in particular have one of the highest bite force to body weight ratios in all of nature, allowing them to make quick work of even the most robustly fortified shell.

 Dugong rib